acroucher/zofu/README.md

 type(unit_test_mpi_type) :: test
 ```

+If you use the `zofu-driver` utility to generate your test driver program then using the `--mpi` switch will take care of this for you.

-Note however that the test case subroutine interface is the same as for serial unit tests:
+Note that the test module should still `use zofu`, and the test case subroutine interface is the same as for serial unit tests:

 ```fortran
 subroutine test_parallel_foo(test)